Guide To Auckland Accommodation

 The 250 kilometres of walking tracks amongst untouched rainforest and cascading waterfalls are why many choose to seek accommodation in West Auckland.
 Piha Beach, with its iconic Lion rock and wild surf, includes a camp site right next to the beach.
 25 minutes west of the city, is a chance to enjoy the welcoming cellar doors and specialist shops of kumeu.
 Smaller sized accommodation consists of lodges, B&B's, homestays, farmstays and a few motels.

 The island has well over a hundred beaches including the stunning Oneroa and Onetangi beaches that would feature in many top 10 beach lists of New Zealand.
-Accommodation is varied, suiting all ends of the budget scale – backpacker to high-end.
+Accommodation is varied, suiting all ends of the budget scale, from backpacker to high-end.
 The main town of Oneroa provides the largest choice, with the beaches of Onetangi and Palm Beach also good location choices